Ofori-Atta outlines 7 pillars hinged on Ghana's potential IMF programme

 The potential IMF programme seeks to establish a macro-fiscal path that ensures debt sustainability and macroeconomic stability underpinned by key structural reforms and social protection.

-Meanwhile, a five-member committee has been established to lead the extensive stakeholder engagement which will take place from September 26 to October 7, 2022.
+Meanwhile, a five-member committee consisting of financial professionals will lead the extensive stakeholder engagements which will take place from September 26 to October 7, 2022.

 MA/FNOQ